You have no items in your shopping cart.

 Now we cut an approximately 5,5 cm wide and 13,0 cm long strip from an old plastic bag.
 We thread it through our two slots and glue the plastic tape together using a piece of double-sided adhesive tape.
 Please don't stick the tape together too tightly, but rather loosely.
 Try whether the plastic band can move smoothly.
 If not, you may have taped it too tightly.
 In this case, undo the bond and stick it back together a little looser.
 Cut off the excess.

-We now slide the glued part of our plastic tape to the left side of our square.
-Then we cut a piece of double-sided tape and put it on the non-rounded short side of one of our rectangles.
+We now push the glued together part of our plastic tape to the left side of our square.
+Then we cut off a piece of double-sided tape and put it on the non-rounded short side of one of our rectangles.
 The rectangle is now glued to the left outer edge of our plastic tape.
-Then turn the whole thing over and repeat the process with the second rectangle on the right side of the plastic tape.
-You should now see a rectangle on the left side and a rectangle on the right side of your square.
+Then turn the whole thing around and repeat the process with the second rectangle on the right side of the plastic tape.
+A rectangle should now peek out on the left side and a rectangle on the right side of your square.

 Another great element is the draw card.
 When you pull the ribbon, a hidden message appears.